harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 ## Setup the IAM user account

+An IAM (Identity and Access Management) account in AWS is a user identity created within your AWS account to manage access securely without using the root user.
+Unlike the **root user**, which has unrestricted access to all AWS resources, IAM users have only the permissions explicitly granted to them.
+It's a best practice to use IAM accounts for daily operations and reserve the root account for critical administrative tasks.

 ## Launching an EC2 Instance

 Before launching the EC2 instance it is also important to choose the Region to avail the services properly.